 LaValley Building Supply in Ludlow

 These retailers only accept pain in labeled, non-rusty cans.
-Bring all other paint cans to the household hazardous waste collections.
+Bring all other paint cans to the HHW Depot.

 Eyeglasses and Hearing Aids The local non-profit Lions Club collects used eyeglasses and hearing aids for distribution to the needy in developing nations.
 All types of eyeglasses and sunglasses, prescription and non-prescription, are acceptable.
 Reading glasses, too.
 No eyeglass cases.
 Look for the yellow Lions collection box by the exit at the Windsor Price Chopper.

 Compost Bins Tired of paying to dispose of all of your kitchen scraps?
 Compost them in your own backyard.
-This spring, through the Solid Waste District, you can purchase a compost bin and how-to guide at less than half of the retail price Need another incentive?
+Through the Solid Waste District, you can purchase a discounted compost bin and how-to guide.
+Need another incentive?
 Organics rotting in landfills add to greenhouse gas emissions and global warming.
-For more information, call 674-9235.
+And, as of July 1, 2020, diverting food scraps from Vermont's one landfill is a state law.
+For more information, call 802-674-9235.

 Open Burning Weathersfield has an open burning ordinance and with good reason.
 Decades ago, most trash consisted of only paper, cardboard, and glass.
 Today, however, manufacturers use a host of synthetics in packaging, most of which release carcinogenic toxins into the air and soil when burned.
 Please do your part to protect Vermont's public and environmental health from toxics; talk to your neighbors about the dangers associated with burning trash.

 To receive less national advertising mail, the Direct Mail Association has a program called DMAchoice.
 To register, click on "Get Started."
-The organization will charge $1.00 to place your name and home address in a "do-not-mail" file for three years.
-TrustedID is a great way to cut down on unwanted catalogs that show up in your mailbox.
+The organization will charge a small fee to place your name and home address in a "do-not-mail" file for several years.
+Catalog Choice is a great way to cut down on unwanted catalogs that show up in your mailbox.
 Click on www.catalogchoice.org to find out more information.

 What to bring: Most substances with labels that say: Caustic, Toxic, Corrosive, Poison, Flammable, Warning